What is non-Langerhans cell histiocytosis?

-- 40% of affected people develop diabetes insipidus, a condition that results in inability to control water loss (resulting in continual thirst and excessive urine production).
+- 40% of affected people develop diabetes insipidus, a condition that results in an inability to control water loss (resulting in continual thirst and excessive urine production).
 This is due to histiocyte overgrowth on the lining of the brain (meninges).

 - May affect internal organs (such as liver, lungs, kidneys etc.)

 - Self-limiting and eventually improves by itself but may persist for many years.

 - Usually presents with chronic bone pain (most often the legs)